osltd/os-theme/README.md

 The design of os-theme is highly modulized and easy to maintain by yourself, this repository will keep update.

-Please check regulary to make sure you won miss any updates in the future especially you have cloned/forked this to your GitHub account😁
+Please check regulary to make sure you don't miss any updates in the future especially you have cloned/forked this to your GitHub account😁